top of page

 We may use the information we collect:

-• ï‚· for pastoral care purposes, in connection with membership records and in relation to your participation in our activities;
+· for pastoral care purposes, in connection with membership records and in relation to your participation in our activities;

-• ï‚· in order to communicate with you (e.g. by letter, telephone or email) for example to provide information relating to our work or new developments;
+· in order to communicate with you (e.g. by letter, telephone or email) for example to provide information relating to our work or new developments;

-• ï‚· for fundraising activities and for internal administration such as for accounting purposes;
+· for fundraising activities and for internal administration such as for accounting purposes;

-• ï‚· in order to fulfil individual employment contracts with our employees (e.g. personnel
+· in order to fulfil individual employment contracts with our employees (e.g. personnel administration) or for agreements with volunteers;

 The congregation, through its office bearers and employees, will use all reasonable endeavours to ensure that personal information is held in a secure and confidential environment and when the information is no longer needed it will be destroyed or permanently rendered anonymous.
+We follow the Church of Scotland’s recommended retention and disposal schedule (see schedule 1 here).

 The congregation may also need to disclose your information if required to do so by law (e.g. for safeguarding purposes).

-If you have any queries regarding the data that we hold on you or if you object to us doing so, please speak to the Session Clerk.
-The Data Controller is the Clerk to Glasgow Presbytery.
-You have the right to complain to the Information Commissioner’s Office about anything relating to the processing of your personal information by the Congregation.
-You can contact the ICO via its website at www.ico.org.uk or at Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF.
+ou have the right to complain to the Information Commissioner’s Office about anything relating to the processing of your personal information by the Congregation.
+You can contact the ICO by email at casework@ico.org.uk or telephone on 0303 123 1113 or by mail at Customer Contact, ICO, Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF.

 bottom of page